Home » Blog » Lessons in Leadership: Essay on my favorite personality in English

 But Netaji refused to surrender without a fight and made an escape.
 The plane crashed, and due to the mysterious circumstances, it was considered that Netaji died on the 18th of August,1945 due to the plane crash.

-His ideologies
+His Ideologies

 Subhas Chandra Bose wanted complete freedom for India, whereas the Congress Committee wanted freedom in phases.
 They wanted to achieve that by Dominion status.